 Tibet can be visited all year round, although certain times tend to be better than others.
 The best time to take a Tibet trip is from April to November.
 That is when you can avoid the severe cold and dry weather which exists between December to February.

-Travelers can get the Tibet Travel Permit quickly through a travel agency.
-However, these people are diplomats, journalists, and government officials who travel to Tibet under an arrangement made by the Foreign Affairs Office of Tibet's local government.
+Yes, it is easy to get the Tibet Travel Permit.
+It normally takes about 15 work days while it takes more days if you travel to remote area like Mt.
+Kailash.
+However, these people as diplomats, journalists, or government officials should travel to Tibet under an arrangement made by the Foreign Affairs Office of Tibet's local government.

 All you need is a single entry visa.
 Tibet is an automous region of China.
 There is no Immigration or Customs crossing when travelling to Tibet from inland China.
 If you enter Tibet from cities in inland China, and then plan to go back to these cities after your Tibet trip, a single entry Chinese visa is good enough.
 The only exception is if the city is Hong Kong or Macau.
 If you come to mainland China from Hong Kong or Macau after staying in mainland China, and then go back to Hong Kong or Macau, you will need a double entry or multi-entry visa if you want to go to mainland China for the second time.